IV Corps (Grande Armée): Russian campaign

+Later, it also fought at the battles of Malojaroslavec and Viazma.
+The corps suffered heavy casualties during the retreat.
+In the Battle of Krasnoi it was cut off from Napoleon and the Viceroy of Italy refused to surrender.
+The remnants made a detour.

 War of the Sixth Coalition

 Under the command of General Henri Gatien Bertrand, it took part in the battles of Lützen, Großbeeren, Dennewitz, Wartenburg and Leipzig.

 War of the Seventh Coalition

 The corps was headed by General Étienne Maurice Gérard in 1815 and took part in the Battle of Ligny and the Battle of Waterloo.